Body 01000010011011110110010001111001. What you see and experience.

 Data as art.
 Process.

 The body shape is based on a 3d scan of the artists body made from hi res 3d scan.
 This scan was used to covert data into a model format that was shaped then laser cut into place.
-All the electronics will then be embedded into the body.
+All the electronics are then embedded into the body.

-The artwork called Body is installed.
 It needs a floor space five by five ft.
 So one can walk around it.
-It could also be placed against a wall.
+It can also be placed against a wall.
 Ie its free standing and can be moved.

 The artwork is exhibited is part of “Data as Culture” exhibition curated by Julie Freeman.
-Body is on show at the ODI on London …..and embraces more open (addressable, structured, accountable, continuous) data.
+Body more open (addressable, structured, accountable, continuous) data.
 “As data becomes more accessible to artists, as it opens up for use as a raw material, we are seeing more of its integration into works that explore environmental sociopolitical and economic aspects of society.
 By utilizing data in an experiential way, this selection of works pulls data out of the virtual domain and into our physical world.
 The exhibition provokes discussion around what open data is, how it informs and affects us, and how we interpret it in a way that is meaningful.”